g8a9/wowchemy-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Hate Speech Detection
+- Interpretability
-- Social Bias in LMs
-- Vision-Language Multimodality
+- Fairness
-- Explainable NLP
+- Safety

 # Education to show in About widget
 education: